anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 There are many different experimentation strategies we can use to measure real-time performance before committing to replace our existing version of the system.

 ### AB tests
-AB tests involve sending production traffic to the different systems that we're evaluating and then using statistical hypothesis testing to decide which system is better.
+AB testing involves sending production traffic to our current system (control group) and the new version (treatment group) and measuring if there is a statistical difference between the values for two metrics.
 There are several common issues with AB testing such as accounting for different sources of bias, such as the novelty effect of showing some users the new system.
 We also need to ensure that the same users continue to interact with the same systems so we can compare the results without contamination.

 <div class="ai-center-all">
     <img width="500" src="/static/images/mlops/infrastructure/ab.png">
 </div>

-> In many cases, if we're simply trying to compare the different versions for a certain metric, multi-armed bandits will be a better approach.
+> In many cases, if we're simply trying to compare the different versions for a certain metric, AB testing can take while before we reach statical significance since traffic is evenly split between the different groups.
+In this scenario, [multi-armed bandits](https://en.wikipedia.org/wiki/Multi-armed_bandit){:target="_blank"} will be a better approach since they continuously assign traffic to the better performing version.

 ### Canary tests
 Canary tests involve sending most of the production traffic to the currently deployed system but sending traffic from a small cohort of users to the new system we're trying to evaluate.
 Again we need to make sure that the same users continue to interact with the same system as we gradually roll out the new system.